rundale/rundale.js/readme.md

 ```

 ### Configuration
 Here is the default Rundale configuration.
-You can create a `rundale.config.json` file in your project's root directory and override these configuration.
 ```json
 {
   "log": {